 - Your Pug may not want to walk, play, or exercise as much as before.

-- Your Pug’s stomach and nipples are now larger than before.
+- Your Pug’s stomach are now larger than before.

 - Seeking comfort and care during the pregnancy, your Pug may want you to pet her more and cuddle with her more.